xbpf/fastconf/README.md

       strictExistence: true,

       // Default value, which can be any value.
 If a default value
-      // is provided, then the key is no longer required, and
+      // is provided (not undefined), then the key is no longer required, and
       // fastconf will not throw an error if the value does not
       // exist.
       defaultValue: 0
     }],
-    ['MORE_THINGS', {type: String, defaultValue: undefined}] ]
+    ['MORE_THINGS', {type: String, defaultValue: null}] ]
 }, {
   // The optional second object provided are any "namespaces"